petrambroz/Shortest-Common-Superstring/README.md

 # Shortest Common Superstring Solver

 ## Overview
-This is a Python implementation of the [Shorest Common Superstring](https://cgi.csc.liv.ac.uk/~ped/teachadmin/COMP202/annotated_np.html/#p16) problem.
-The input is a finite set of binary strings, the output is whether a binary string of lenght at most k containing all binary strings from the input exists.
+This is a Python implementation of the [Shortest Common Superstring](https://cgi.csc.liv.ac.uk/~ped/teachadmin/COMP202/annotated_np.html/#p16) problem.
+The input is a finite set of binary strings, and the output is whether a binary string of length at most *k* containing all binary strings from the input exists.
 This problem is NP-complete.

 ## What this implementation does
 The main Python script accepts an input file with binary strings and an optional argument `k`.
 If `k` is provided, the script searches for a superstring of length exactly *k*.
-If *k* is not provided, the script finds the lowest *k* thath a superstring of such length contains all the input binary strings.
+If `k` is not provided, the script finds the lowest *k* such that a superstring of that length contains all the input binary strings.
 The problem is encoded into a CNF formula, which is then solved by a SAT solver.
 The script outputs the superstring or indicates that no such superstring exists.

 ## User documentation

 ### Requirements

 The user is expected to have Python3 installed on their system.
 This script was tested on Python version 3.12.
-A Glucose SAT solver should be available, more in [Glucose SAT solver](#glucose-sat-solver).
+A Glucose SAT solver is required, more in [Glucose SAT solver](#glucose-sat-solver).

 ### Usage
 ```
-./solver.py solver.py [-h] [-o OUTPUT] [-s SOLVER] [-i INPUT] [-k K]
+./solver.py [-h] [-o OUTPUT] [-s SOLVER] [-i INPUT] [-k K]
 ```
 Command line arguments:
 * `-h`, `--help`: show a help message